Karbahs/react2nova/README.md

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+After cloning the repository, do the following steps:
+   1-npm install
+   2-npm run dev

 Currently, two official plugins are available: